-Theorem 3.10 The problems of testing whether a language equation with onesided concatenation has a solution, a unique solution, or finitely many solutions are decidable in exponential time.
+Theorem 1.
+The problems of testing whether a language equation with one-sided concatenation has a solution, a unique solution, or finitely many solutions are decidable in deterministic exponential time.

-Note that an EXPTIME decision procedure for the solvability problem was already sketched in [1].
+An EXPTIME decision procedure for the solvability problem was already sketched by Aiken et al. [1].
 The other two results are new.
 Regarding the cardinality of the solution set, it remains to show how we can decide whether an equation has countably or uncountably many solutions.
-For this purpose, we adapt Niwiński's condition for countability of the language accepted by a Rabin tree automaton [13] to our situation of counting runs of ILTAs.4 If A is an ILTA and q one of its states, then a q-run is defined like a run, with the only exception that instead of requiring that the root is labeled with an initial state we require that it is labeled with q.
-Two q-runs r_1, r_2 are called essentially different if there are words $v_1, v_2,$ w such that
+For this purpose, we adapt Niwiński's [24] condition for countability of the language accepted by a Rabin tree automaton to our situation of counting runs of ILTAs.3 If A is an ILTA and q one of its states, then a q-run is defined like a run, with the only exception that instead of requiring that the root is labeled with an initial state we require that it is labeled with q.
+Two q-runs r_1, r_2 are called essentially different, if there are words v_1 , v_2 , w, such that